kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 calculation for the individual system will deliver l_i = 0.
 If a prohibited action is involved, the overall action is also prohibited, namely if w>=1.

-In this way, "lengths" (recursive) can be calculated for all transitions.
+In this way, "lengths" can be calculated (recursively) for all transitions.

-The path with the smallest overall length is then the cheapest.
+The path with the smallest overall length is then the cheapest and most optimal.
 So the intention triggers a transition, which represents a step in this direction.

 #### Mixed Actions